When considering an abortion, it is important to make an educated decision and we are here to help you!

 How the pill works:

-The abortion pill is a combination of Mifepristone and Misoprostol.
-One tablet of mifepristone is first taken to block the effects of a hormone called progesterone, cutting off nutrients to the baby.
-6 to 48 hours later, four tablets of misoprostol are taken to expel the baby from the woman’s body.
+The abortion pill is a combination of two pills.
+The first pill is taken to block the effects of a hormone called progesterone, cutting off nutrients to the baby.
+6 to 48 hours later, the second pill is taken to expel the baby from the woman’s body.
 If you regret your abortion after taking the first dose, it may not be too late.
 The abortion pill reversal can be taken 24-72 hours after taking the first pill.

 To learn more go to https://www.abortionpillreversal.com/